 - Limit jobs to U.S. citizens unless U.S. citizenship is required by law or government contract.

-- Demand a specific document when reverifying that you are authorized to work.
-You may present any document either from List A or from List C of the Lists of Acceptable Documents to demonstrate that you are still authorized to work.
+- Ask you for a specific document when reverifying that you are authorized to work.
+You may present any documentation either from List A or from List C of the Lists of Acceptable Documents to demonstrate that you are still authorized to work.

-- Contacting the Immigrant and Employee Rights Section (IER), Civil Rights Division, or the Equal Opportunity Commission for assistance or to file a complaint.
+- Contacting the Immigrant and Employee Rights Section (IER) in the U.S. Department of Justice’s Civil Rights Division, or the Equal Opportunity Commission for assistance or to file a complaint.

 - Complaining about discrimination or otherwise asserting your or another’s rights.